applied-systems-biology/jipipe-website/content/tutorials/extension.md

       <li>Group output</li>
     </ul>
     Those two nodes respectively act as input and output of the whole exported algorithm.
 Its input and output slots will be accessible to users of your custom algorithm.
-    ACAQ5 automatically creates matching input and output slots based on the selected algorithms, but you can choose to modify your pipeline in this step.<br/>
+    JIPipe automatically creates matching input and output slots based on the selected algorithms, but you can choose to modify your pipeline in this step.<br/>
     Now click <code>Export to extension</code> and then <code>New extension</code>.
     <div class="notices tip">
       <p>